-[Explanation.-For the removal of doubts, it is hereby clarified that the expression "services" includes facilitating or arranging transactions in securities]
+10[Explanation.-For the removal of doubts, it is hereby clarified that the expression "services" includes facilitating or arranging transactions in securities]

-Express exclusion of goods implies its inclusion within the definition of services.
+The express 'exclusion of goods' implies its inclusion within the definition of services.
 Therefore, understanding the exact scope and boundaries of the definition of goods is required to recognize all those transactions or activities that would fall under the meaning of 'services', on being left out of the definition of 'goods'.
 Transactions in money (other than its conversion) are excluded both from the definition of goods and from the definition of services.
 'Anything' includes everything and leaves nothing - services includes goods and for this reason 'other than goods' appears in the definition.
 But for such exclusion it would have been included.
 And services include immovable property as well.
-Transactions involving immovable property to the extent excluded by paragraph 5, schedule III only.
-All other transactions involving immovable property comes squarely within the scope of expression 'services'.
+Transactions involving immovable property to the extent excluded by Paragraph 5, Schedule III only.
+All other transactions involving immovable property comes squarely within the scope of the expression 'services'.

-Service charges such as processing fees, documentation fees, broking charges or any other fees or charges are charged in relation to transactions in securities; the same would be a consideration for provision of service and hence chargeable to GST.Services is therefore not a verb but a noun.
-As such, there is no need to search for the activity performed in a transaction involving services but sufficient to note that it is not goods then it will be services.
-If this manner of drafting the definition that allows tax to be imposed on transactions of tolerating an act or abstaining from an act as found in paragraph 5(e), schedule II.
+Service charges such as processing fees, documentation fees, broking charges or any other fees or charges are charged in relation to transactions in securities; the same would be a consideration for provision of service and hence chargeable to GST.
+Services is therefore not a verb but a noun.
+As such, there is no need to search for the activity performed in a transaction involving services but sufficient to note that if it is not goods then it will be services.
+This manner of drafting the definition that allows tax to be imposed on transactions of tolerating an act or abstaining from an act is found in Paragraph 5(e), Schedule II.

-- The word "anything" appears to covey something very vast like "everything", i.e., services means everything that is not goods, and is not specifically excluded (such as money, securities, transactions specified in Schedule III, etc.) - Schedule II of the CGST Act lists down matters which shall be regarded as a supply of goods, or supply of services. - The GST law empowers the Government to require treatment of supply of notified goods as supply of services, and vice versa.
+- The word "anything" appears to covey something very vast like "everything", i.e., services means everything that is not goods and is not specifically excluded (such as money, securities, transactions specified in Schedule III, etc.) - Schedule II of the CGST Act lists the matters which shall be regarded as a supply of goods, or supply of services. - The GST law empowers the Government to require treatment of supply of notified goods as supply of services, and vice versa.

-&lt;sup>9 Inserted vide The Central Goods and Services Tax Amendment Act, 2018 w.e.f.
-01.02.2019 two statues are in pari materia with TP Act and ignoring the definitions in these statutes will be wrong in the absence of a clear bar in doing so.
+10 Inserted vide The Central Goods and Services Tax (Amendment) Act, 2018 w.e.f.
+01.02.2019